 Classics at King's

 The Department of Classics has a track record of excellence in delivering world-class teaching and research.
-In our 2012-13 National Student Survery (NSS) results 91% of students said they were satisfied with teaching on the course.
+In our 2012-13 National Student Survery (NSS) results 93% of students said they were satisfied with teaching on the course, and we were ranked 7th in the UK by The Guardian University Guide 2015.

 Our research has been given top ratings in the 1992, 1996 and 2001 Research Assessment Exercises (RAE), and the 2008 RAE rated 65% of our research activity is world-leading or internationally excellent.

 We are a Department of Ancient History and of Classical Art and Archaeology, as well as of Greek and Latin language, literature and thought, with a tradition stretching back nearly 180 years.
 We are one of the largest and best in the country, with 250 undergraduate students and 20 full-time academic staff.
 We are located on the historic Strand in the heart of London.

 Greek Play - an annual tradition since 1953 and it is the only production in the country to be performed every year in the original Greek.
 Students (with all levels of Greek) participate in the direction, production and performance of the play, bringing to the stage playwrights from Aeschylus to Aristophanes.